 Bringing Home Puppy

 We definitely recommend crate training.
-These are my favorite crates and they are very reasonably priced on Amazon.
 I love that with these crates, you can allow your puppy to see all around or you can cover the crate for a more enclosed place.
 They also grow as your puppy does.
 You can section off a certain area, just so puppy has room to stand up and circle around, then as puppy grows you can expand the area.
 This keeps them from sleeping on one area and going to the bathroom on another part of the crate.
-You’ll want to get some kind of small dog bed to put in with them, though it's not necessary.
+You may want to get some kind of small dog bed to put in with them, though it's not necessary.
 You can get the 30" or 36".
-As an option, you can get the plastic crate too, you will just need to buy a couple to enlarge their space as they grow as there are no dividers.
+You can also put a blanket over the crate for more privacy or order a crate cover.

 Kong Zoom Groom: